juew72/pet-adoptionspeed/dog-cat.md

 And of course some text, and maybe [a link to https://datasci.columbian.gwu.edu/](https://datasci.columbian.gwu.edu/)

-Here is a link to [gender-dog:](https://raw.githack.com/juew72/pet-adoptionspeed/master/gender-dog.html) What if I just paste the HTML for a plotly plot?
+Here is a link to gender-dog:

-{% include gender-dog.html %}
+What if I just paste the HTML for a plotly plot?

-{% include gender-cat.html %}
+{% include cat.html %}